-On the last day of the Ferria, August 15, the city celebrated the Feast of the Assumption.
-Actually this is a Catholic celebration and although a good portion of the population are not Catholic, but it seemed to blend in seamlessly with the Ferria.
+On the last day of the Feria, August 15, the city celebrated the Feast of the Assumption.
+Actually this is a Catholic celebration and although a good portion of the population are not Catholic, but it seemed to blend in seamlessly with the Feria.

 Inside the cathedral, there were people in prayer each day.

 But closer to the feast day, the church was prepared with flowers.

 After carrying the altar for miles, it was taken to the church.
 The man in the front left of the above photo must’ve been looking at the palo voladores.
 Who could blame him (see below)?